vitaly-t/manakin/README.md

 You can use the existing `console.error` + `console.warn` methods as always, and then add `manakin` later, which will only change their output color, but never the format.

-minimal code &#10004; no dependencies &#10004;
+minimum code &#10004; no dependencies &#10004;

 <br/>

-This library focuses on providing consistent output format for console methods after changing the colors, in contrast to generic colorization libraries that focus on setting colors to a simple string.
+This library focuses on providing consistent output format for console methods after changing the colors, in contrast to generic color libraries that apply colors to a simple string.

 ## Installing